Jacob-Spiegel/SMILESMerge/tutorial/TUTORIAL.md

 python /SMILESMerge/RunSMILESMerge.py --help
 ```

-Custom options such as custom filters, reaction libraries,
+Custom options such as custom filters,
-etc., are described in other parts of the tutorial.
+are described in other parts of the tutorial.
 Details for preparing source compound files are
 provided directly below.